 Synopsis: Key Mistakes Made by Mediation Participants

 The items in this "Synopsis" are meant to help lawyers in the goal of resolving their clients' problems through a negotiated solution.
 It is not an exhaustive list nor is it expected that every item suggested by the "mistakes" be performed.
-It is supposed to raise questions about the best way to proceed in a mediation and hopefully create a much better opportunity to have a succesful mediated solution to your client's problems.
+It is supposed to raise questions/stimulate ideas about the best way to proceed in a mediation and hopefully create a better opportunity to have a successful mediated solution to your client's problems.

 1. The Five Stages of Mediation